 In Pilgrim’s Progress, John Bunyan’s allegory of the Christian life, Beulah Land is just outside the Celestial City, or heaven.
 It’s a place of abundance in which the covenant between God and man is renewed.
 The idea comes from Isaiah 62:4-5, and it has inspired both hymns and gospel songs over the years.
-It’s about the relationship between God and His people, and it’s a place that you and I can inhabit today.
+If you’re looking for the meaning of Beulah Land, it’s not actually another name for Heaven.
+Instead, it’s about the relationship between God and His people, and it’s a place that you and I can inhabit today.

 The Context of Israel